harsh-98/ctb/docs/run_demo.md

 # Server/client HLCTB demo
-This document provides a hands-on experience on testing HLCTB network for different X.509 certificate verfication scenarios.
+This document provides a hands-on tutorial on testing HLCTB network for different X.509 certificate verfication scenarios.
 These scenarios are:

 - while an active certificate is on HLCTB network
 - a new certificate has been added to HLCTB network with consent of previous certificate
-- the certificate for demo has been revoked.
+- the certificate for domain has been revoked.

-This demo involves communication between 5 parties:
+This demo involves communication between 4 parties:
 - HLCTB network
 - CA authority
-- query Server
-- domain server
+- domain server(includes `query Server`)
 - client (browser)

 ## Creating the network